Friday, 2 November 2018

 You will try and palm nappy changes off on your partner.
 Using the “bit sore when I bend down” excuse, works a charm

-Dressing the tiny infant feels like a very very risky game of operation
+tiny infant feels like a very very risky game of operation

 The grow egg will be consulted before every dressing.
 And then the chart of clothes produced and baby dressed accordingly